Augmenting Compliance-Guaranteed Customer Service Chatbots: Context-Aware Knowledge Expansion with Large Language Models: Experimental Setup

-For the quantitative evaluation, we utilized 90 QA pairs, each with an average of 45 reference questions.
-In the human assessment, we generated 100 similar questions based on a set of 15 source questions that were newly collected from the business and not part of the training set.
+For the quantitative evaluation, we utilized 90 unseen QA pairs, each with an average of 45 reference questions.
+In the human assessment, we collected 15 new questions from the recent records of the service chatbot, reflecting practical use cases.
+We report the following performance metrics: